Mumbai society's no-car-drop policy forces injured 72-yr-old to walk

-Filmmaker Kunal Kohli’s mother had fallen and hurt her leg a fortnight ago because the society in Breach Candy where she has been renting an office for 42 years would not allow her car to even drop her inside; this continued even though her injury was a result of debris in the compound
+Filmmaker Kunal Kohli’s mother had hurt her leg a fortnight ago; society in Breach Candy where she has been renting an office for 42 years would not allow her car to even drop her inside

 A 72-year-old woman, who has been renting an office in an upmarket society in the Breach Candy area for the last 42 years, fell and hurt herself a fortnight ago because her car wasn’t being allowed into the premises even to drop her.